AndrewKCollins/vertox/README.md

 ## Custom Starlark rules

-Vertexy's source scanner is designed to be extended without recompiling the CLI.
+VERTOX's source scanner is designed to be extended without recompiling the CLI.
 A custom rule can match prepared Rust syntax-tree data and emit a finding with its own metadata and severity.

 Start with: